Breast cancer awareness | Hospitals striving to reduce cancer patient fears during diagnosis, treatment

 “We are always striving to do enough, but not too much,” breast surgeon Dr. Deborah Sims said at the Windber center.

-“You don’t want to take that breast off unless you have to,” Conemaugh breast surgeon Dr. Patti Ann Stefanick said at her 939 Menoher Blvd. office in Southmont.
+“You don’t want to take that breast off unless you have to,” Conemaugh breast surgeon Dr. Patti Ann Stefanick said.

 Lumpectomies are even less invasive than they were just a few years ago – before protocols were changed to check only the sentinel lymph nodes for cancer spread.